OutSystemsEdu/OutSystems-Project-Ideas/README.md

 # OutSystems Project Ideas

-Are you looking to learn app development with OutSystems?
-Here are some project ideas for you to start your low-code journey.
+Here are some project ideas for you to start your low-code journey with OutSystems.

 ## Getting Started